azurecitadel/azurecitadel.github.io/_posts/2017-07-04-authoringarmtemplate01.md

   teaser: Newsletter_Teaser.jpg
   thumb:
 ---
+Description
+of the
+post

 {% include toc.html %}

 ## I am a test

-And I may be deleted by the end of the week.Parent folder version.
+And I may be deleted by the end of the week.
+Parent folder version.